Table of Contents

 string of bytes.
 Every binary string has a character set and

-collation named binary
+collation named binary.
+A

 nonbinary string is a